end2endzone/cmakeonaplate/README.md

 ## Philosophy ##
 The CMake scripts are written for an hypothetical C++ libray called `FooLib`.
 The FooLib project is designed to be simple and not complicated to understand.

-The project is structured in 2 different parts: the c++ library (including a unit test) and sample library clients.
+The project is structured in 2 different parts: the c++ library and sample library clients.

 The library defines two targets: `foolib` and `footest`.
-The target `foolib` defines a target called `foolib` which exposes a single function and a unit test which runs this single function.
+The target `foolib` exposes the `sayHello()` function and the target `footest` has a single unit test which runs the `sayHello()` function.

-The sample library clients shows multiple examples of how to use a deployed binary version of the c++ library.
+The sample library clients show multiple examples of how to use a deployed binary version of the c++ library.